Split testing emails: 15 email elements to test

 How do you approach email copy?
 Do you use email templates?
 Go for a human approach or corporate?
 Conversational or polished?
 Your tone of voice is one more email element that can be tested.

 Testing email elements can continually improve your results.
 If you’re looking for your emails to deliver leads right now, you might want to get in touch with us.
-We’re prospecting experts, with five years and millions of emails of testing data behind us.
+We’re the expert B2B email marketing agency, with nine years and millions of emails of testing data behind us.